mikehadlow/samlproxy/README.md

     b-->db
 ```

-This project provides a fully functional implementation of a SAML Proxy indented as an example, or starting point for your own implementation.
+This project provides a fully functional implementation of a SAML Proxy intented as an example or starting point for your own implementation.
-It also includes a Test SP and a Test IdP for demonstration purposes, but could also be the starting point for your own implementation.
-See
+It also includes a Test SP and a Test IdP for demonstration purposes, but these could also be the starting point for your own implementation.

-below for instructions on how to run and inspect the demo.
+See below for instructions on how to run and inspect the demo.

 ## Why would I need one?